 The idea is that rather than learning about these concepts independent of any context, you learn them by immersing yourself in a real scenario while using an API.
-This makes these tools more meaningful.
+This makes these tools and technologies more meaningful.

 As a technical writer, you’ll tackle each element of a reference topic in REST API documentation:

 Diving into these sections will give you a solid understanding of how to document REST APIs.
 You’ll also learn how to document the non-reference sections for an API, such as the getting started and request authorization sections.

 Finally, you’ll dive into different ways to publish REST API documentation, exploring tools and specifications such as GitHub, Jekyll, and other Docs-as-code approaches.
-You’ll learn how to leverage templates, build interactive API consoles so users can try out requests and see responses, and learn different ways to host and publish your documentation.
+You’ll learn how to leverage templates, build interactive API consoles so users can try out requests and see responses, and learn how to manage your content through version control.

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
 Along with the learning activities, there are also conceptual deep dives, but the focus is always on learning by doing.
 Where there are hands-on activities, I include an activity graphic like this:

 If you do have some familiarity with programming concepts, you might speed through some of the sections and jump ahead to the topics you want to learn more about.
-This book assumes you’re a beginner, though.
+This course assumes you’re a beginner, though.